-Injuries sustained in a motorcycle accident may create a variety of financial and emotional damages that may potentailly affect the victim for life.
-The collision may also cause a permanent disability that can have have a significant effect on the future earning capacity of the victim.
+Injuries sustained in a motorcycle accident may create a variety of financial and emotional damages that may potentially affect the victim for life.
+The collision may also cause a permanent disability that can have a significant effect on the future earning capacity of the victim.

 The Oshkosh motorcycle accident attorneys at Sigman, Janssen, Sewall, Pitz & Burkham have a comprehensive knowledge of Wisconsin's injury laws and carefully investigate each case we handle, to determine the potential value for both economic and non-economic damages:

-These are losses that have a defined value and can be established with supporting documenation.
+These are losses that have a defined value and can be established with supporting documentation.
 These damages may include:

 - Medical expenses

 - Rehabilitation costs